FaraiMathemera/Content-Management-System-API/README.md

 DATABASE=""
 ```

-- PORT - any port of your choice
+- PORT -> any port of your choice
-- USERNAME - Your postgresql username usual "postgres"
+- USERNAME -> Your postgresql username usual "postgres"
-- PASSWORD - Your postgresql password
+- PASSWORD -> Your postgresql password
-- DATABASE - If you do not have a db you should create one and decalre it in DATABASE
+- DATABASE -> If you do not have a db you should create one and declare it in DATABASE

 ## Run locally